oidc-wp/openid-connect-generic/test-drive/README.md

 Use `docker compose` (or the older `docker-compose`) to run the containers required for local testing.
 The `up.sh` and `down.sh` are simple wrappers around `docker compose` commands that also open a browser and prune volumes.

-Once the continers are running use the following URLs:
+Once the containers are running use the following URLs:
 * http://localhost:8080/ - WordPress instance
 * http://localhost:8025/ - MailHog web interface